 This innovative, year-long fellowship provides practical training, mentorship opportunities, and international field experience to aspiring, yet underrepresented construction leaders.
-Fellows will oversee construction projects in underserved areas abroad for a period of three to six months and will be exposed to conditions and building challenges far more intense than those encountered in the U.S. Fellows will require cross-cultural critical thinking skills miles away from home.
+Fellows will oversee construction projects in underserved areas abroad for a period of six to 12 months and will be exposed to conditions and building challenges far more intense than those encountered in a developed country.
+Fellows will require cross-cultural critical thinking skills miles away from home.
 Fellows will learn to work with and train people of different backgrounds.
 And Fellows will discover that construction is far more than bricks and mortar…

 We want to equip Change Fellows with managerial and problem-solving skills, and provide them with a once-in-a-lifetime experience to manage a project overseas.
 In doing so, we hope to increase the number of underrepresented individuals – especially women and minorities – working in the management ranks of construction and related fields.